JayPC/js13k_2014_Game/README.md

 QWER - Change the ship type. this changes the type of bullet that is shot.
 Space - shoot the gun.
 Arrow Keys - Move the ship.

+I'll host web projects like this on my sites in the future.
+I just need to build the site to host it on.